The best tips for a trip to Nova Scotia

 Further north, in Bras d'Or Lake on Cape Breton Island, you can find a mix of fresh and saltwater creating unique ecosystems.
 This inland sea complex is ideal for paddlers of all experience levels and offers both sheltered bays and challenging open water sections.
 The gentle hills and forests surrounding the water are home to many endangered species.
 A kayak adventure here also means having the chance to see bald eagles or otters in their natural habitat, making the experience even more unforgettable.

 River courses like the Shubenacadie River are also a must for adventurers who love paddling.
 Here you can experience exciting rapids and the power of tidal currents up close.
 This area is particularly known for tidal bore rafting, where you conquer the massive tidal waves shooting upstream.
-This challenge not only offers an adrenaline rush but also lets you feel the raw power of nature with every paddle stroke.
+This challenge not only offers an adrenaline rush but also lets you feel the raw power of Nature with every paddle stroke.

 Anzeige